Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 An **open term** is a term which contains variables; a **closed term** doesn’t.

-A closed term without sub-terms (e.g. `f`) is called a **constant** (somewhat confusingly, since any closed term is in a way a constant because it doesn't contain a vraible, but there it is)
+A closed term without sub-terms (e.g. `f`) is called a **constant** (somewhat confusingly, since any closed term is in a way a constant because it doesn't contain a variable, but there it is)

 #### Trees
 {{< figure "Term as Tree" "/images/TRS/fgabhfacfcb.png" right 40 >}}